timmorrisdev/ms4-sea-and-shore-store/README.md

         ![User Story 7](readme_assets/user_story_images/7_brands.png)

 - As an unregistered user, I should be able to add items to my basket and receive real-time, useful feedback when I interact with the website.
-    - Adding items to the basket can be done as an unregisterd user.
+    - Adding items to the basket can be done as an unregistered user.

         ![User Story 8](readme_assets/user_story_images/8_bag.png)